WebAssembly/spec/spectec/test-prose/TEST.md

 3. Let packtype be stora_u0.
 4. Return $packnum(packtype, c).

+unpackconst stora_u0 c
+1. If the type of stora_u0 is consttype, then:
+  a.
+Return c.
+2. Assert: Due to validation, the type of stora_u0 is packtype.
+3. Let packtype be stora_u0.
+4. Return $unpacknum(packtype, c).

 invlanes_ sh c*
 1. Let vc be $inverse_of_lanes_(sh, c*).
 2. Return vc.